rafu01/rafu01/README.md

 ### Hi there, I'm Nayeem Rafsan 👋

-## I'm a Student, Developer and Competitive Programmer!!
+## I'm a Backend Engineer and Competitive Programmer!!

-- ⚡ I love solving coding problems on Codeforces.
+- ⚡ Working in the largest Fintech company in Bangladesh
-- 🥅 2023 Goals: Build backend projects.
+- 🥅 2024 Goals: Build more backend projects.
-- 🔭 I'm currently learning Computer Vision & Neural Networks.
+- 🔭 Also have a keen interest in Computer Vision.

 ### Connect with me: